 Further information about Atlas Essential America Insurance.

-U.S. Urgent care visit is $50 copay and not subject to deductible.
+U.S. Urgent care visit is $15 copay and not subject to deductible, if your deductible is $0, the $15 copay is waived.
+After which 25% co-insurance applies.
 If you visit the emergency room for a sickness (not for injury) for which you are not admitted into the hospital, there is $200 penalty per visit.

 Emergency Dental Treatment to sound and natural teeth is covered in the case of an Accident under this insurance.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.